webprinc3ss/tech-blog/README.md

   5. [Questions](#questions)

 ## Description
 The Tech Blog is a CMS blog site for developers who write about Tech.
 The homepage displays all the blog posts for the site.
 Users can sign-up, log in, create, edit and delete blog posts.
 One can also post comments on other users' posts.
 Each user has a personalized dashboard that displays their posts with a form to create new posts.

+This project follows the Model-View-Controller architectural paradigm.
+Bcrypt and Dotenv npm package installations secure passwords and the database.

 ## Built With
 - Node.js
 - JavaScript
 - HTML
-- Handlebars
+- Express-Handlebars
 - Express
+- Express-Session
 - MySql2
 - Sequelize
 - CSS3